gloriapul/hobby_sprout/design/assignment4c-final-design-doc.md

 **5. Security Overall:**
 - **Initial:** Security was not deeply considered in assignment 2.
 - **Final:** The syncs lecture helped greatly with thinking through security.
 I kept in mind security as a whole, looking at when session ids and user ids should be used, as well as thinking through included and excluded routes.
-The most significant change was requiring a backend-verified `user` parameter for all data-modifying actions.
-A session id is now also used, which is huge for security.
+The most significant change was requiring a backend-verified `session` parameter for all data-modifying actions.

 **6. UI/UX Focus:**
 - **Initial:** Made basic sketches of the UI